 The Library uses a credit agency to retrieve overdue materials.
 If, after billing, the material has not been returned or paid for, the account will be forwarded to the credit agency.
 All credit agency fees incurred by the Library will be passed on to the patron.

 As a library which reciprocates borrowing with the Chicago Public Library, the Eisenhower Library upholds, for Chicago patrons, the circulation policies of the Chicago Public Library.
+Find Chicago Public Library card holder privileges and limitations o our Borrowing Terms and Fines page.

 Reciprocal Borrowing Reasonable Restrictions